josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/27b575fd-cmakeGUIXINDEXHighlights.png
    :align: center

-   Figure 78 - Highlighted variables that change the XINDEX testing.
+   :alt:  Highlighted variables that change the XINDEX testing.

 The TEST_VISTA_FRESH_M_DIR is the path to the directory with OSEHRA M repository checkout.
 This repository is parsed to determine the Packages and routines to test.
 The TEST_VISTA_XINDEX_WARNINGS_AS_FAILURES is an option which changes the failure condition of the XINDEX tests.
 With this option off, the test will fail if the XINDEX report